 If the engine fails to start after several repeated attempts, it may have become flooded with excess fuel.
 To clear the engine, turn off the engine stop switch and lower the choke lever to Fully Open (C).
-Open the throttle fully and crank the engine using the kickstarter.
+Open the throttle fully and crank the engine several times with the kickstarter.
+Turn the engine stop switch to RUN and